Clan Amir 01-04

 Later, when discussing her application with his supervisor, Monica Stephens, Peter says, “I was concerned Jessica may be too idealistic, but she came across as being very well grounded and realistic.
 I think she’s perfect and will go far.
 If she’s not solid enough they’ll find out in basic.”
 He sits there for a moment, and Monica raises her eyebrow in question.
 “There’s something else that troubles me about the girl.
 Oh, it’s nothing to wash her out.
 But in the tests she never got flustered once.
 I’ve never seen that before, everyone gets flustered at some point.
 The tests are designed to make them get flustered.
 She never did.
 Also, I felt very comfortable sitting and talking with her, almost as comfortable as being down the pub drinking with my mates.”
 Monica raises both her eyebrows at this.
 She makes a note on Jessica’s file about her stoic attitude, and a personal note to handle her final interview herself, because she wants to see what this candidate is like.

 All Guards applicants are given two weeks from the date of application and testing to the date of final enlistment.
 This is to allow them time to review what they’ve done, and to retire gracefully if they’ve any second thoughts.
 At the end of those two weeks Jessica attends a final interview with Monica, the senior recruiting officer, a retired major with a psychology degree.
 This interview is deliberately designed to really rattle the applicants and encourage those not fully committed to withdraw.
 The Guards requires a total commitment by the new recruits.
 Monica is also surprised by Jessica’s level of stability and calmness during the interview.
 Nothing rattles her.
-She approves Jessica’s application, and gives her travel papers with orders to report for training at the next recruit induction in January.
+Monica approves Jessica’s application, and gives her travel papers with orders to report for training at the next recruit induction in January.
 Later, while talking to Peter over an after work drink, she mentions her interview with Jessica and how she felt like Jessica was an old mate, even when she knew this was the first time they’d met.
 It’s not like she’s an old squad mate or something.
 Looking up Peter says, “That’s it, she’s the feel of a combat veteran, and it sets me at ease.”
 Absent-mindedly Monica nods.
-Suddenly she looks up, and they both stare at each other, while they wonder how that can possibly be?
+Suddenly she looks up, and they both stare at each other while they wonder how that can possibly be?
 How can a sixteen year old girl feel like a combat veteran?
 They stare at each other while they ponder hard on this paradox.
 Neither says anything about it to anyone else.

-The next eleven months are a long whirl of studies and organised mayhem while the instructors push all the trainees as hard as they can to learn what they’re capable of as well as where their skills and aptitudes lie.
+The next eleven months are a long whirl of studies and organised mayhem while the instructors push all of the trainees as hard as they can to learn what they’re capable of as well as where their skills and aptitudes lie.
 During the first ten weeks every recruit is given an opportunity to be their squad corporal for two weeks.
 She’s one of the few to spend the next nine months on higher pay as an acting junior corporal in charge of her squad.

-The instructors are amazed at her constant calm manner, because basic training is specifically designed to rattle everyone, but not Jessica.
+The instructors are amazed at her constant calm manner, because basic training is specifically designed to rattle everyone, but it does not rattle Jessica.
 In everything they do she stays cool, collected, and a calming influence on her squad.
 When acting squad leader she’s in total control at all times, and she gets the best out of the squad members.

 After basic graduation she’s sent for three months medic training, followed by three months sniper training, three months heavy weapons training, and three months urban warfare training.
-During this time she completes the theory training for corporal, sergeant, lieutenant, and captain; passing all of the exams with marks of 95% or better.
+During this time she completes the theory training for corporal, sergeant, lieutenant, and captain; passing all of the exams with marks of ninety-five percent or better.
 On the day she graduates from the Urban Warfare Training Course she’s notified of her promotion to full corporal, the youngest ever, and appointed to 2nd platoon, A Company, 5th Claymore.
 With orders to take four weeks leave before reporting for duty.
 She’d turned eighteen years old six weeks earlier.

 When she arrives home on her leave her mother is surprised Jessica is wearing the uniform of a full corporal in the Claymore.
 Letters home never mentioned what she was actually doing; just that she was doing another training course.
 She’d expected, and hoped, Jessica would join the Royal Rescue Service.
 Regardless of this her mother is proud to walk down the street with her daughter in her uniform.
 During Jessica’s leave they often go shopping with Jessica in her uniform at her mother’s request.